Local SGD for Near-Quadratic Problems: Improving Convergence under Unconstrained Noise Conditions: Problem formulation

+Now we are ready to get familiar with the formal definition of Local SGD.
 The algorithm is constructed as follows.
 Let there be $M$ clients communicating only with the server.
 At each iteration, the $m^{th}$-client computes the local stochastic gradient $\mc{g}_t^m$ and makes an SGD step (line 10).
 If there is a communication moment (see lines 7-8), each node forwards the current point to the server, which averages it and sends it back to each client.
 The number of local steps is denoted by $H$, the number of communication rounds by $K$.
 Then the total number of iterations of the algorithm is $T = KH$.

 It is important to highlight how we measure complexity in distributed optimization.
 Unlike classical optimization, where complexity is denoted as the number of times the oracle is called, i.e., computing local gradients $\nabla F(x^m, z^m)$, we also consider the communication complexity.
 Generally, we define it as the quantity of information we transmit or the number of communications in our case.
 Thus, in this work, we emphasize reducing the number of communication rounds $K$ or increasing the number of SGD steps between exchanging the information, denoted as $H$, while keeping the total number of SGD steps $T$ unchanged.